azad6026/nikpro-source/content/blog/fantastic-stripe-like-follow-along-nav-with-css-and-javascript-explained.md

 We need to calculate coordinates based on the distance from the top.
 If we only had the navbar in the page we could just calculate the dropdown cords(coordinates)  itself.
 But we might have a title or something else there so we better calculate the navbar cords as well and reduce it from dropdown&#8217;s left and right cords:

 ```
-// We need to select the selected dropdown here   <br />const dropdown = this.querySelector('.dropdown');<br />// calculate its cords
+// We need to select the selected dropdown here
+const dropdown = this.querySelector('.dropdown');
+// calculate its cords
-const dropdownCoords = dropdown.getBoundingClientRect();<br />// calculate nav's cords
+const dropdownCoords = dropdown.getBoundingClientRect();
+// calculate nav's cords
-const navCoords = nav.getBoundingClientRect();<br />// finally this will be the cords for the background of each dropdown
+const navCoords = nav.getBoundingClientRect();
+// finally this will be the cords for the background of each dropdown
 const coords = {
       height: dropdownCoords.height,
       width: dropdownCoords.width,